jose-hirmas/mdefportafolio/docs/seminars/09 -Exploring Emergent Technologies.md

 > ##

-## Remixing Materials
+## Remixing Materials (part one)

+### Inspiration

+S-biotica, Remix el barrio, Anthropocene geology (nuclear explosions and plastiglomerates), MIT Media Lab, Dasha Plesen.

-### Exploration
+### Food Waste Manipulation

 During this seminar we were introduced to biomaterials and had the opportunity of experimenting using different food waste.

-For this, I decided to collect food waste of my daily use: coffee grounds and tangerine peel.
+- Connect: Tangerines and coffee are part of the basic food I have almost everyday.
+I choose this materials for experimentation because it is a usual material (available almost everywhere) and there is oversupply in Barcelona.
+- Collect: During one week I collected the coffee grounds (of the coffee I drinked) and the tangerine peel in different glass jars.
+- Dry: I used the oven for drying the food waste, putting the temperature low (50-70°C).
+The tangerine got dried and after I grind it.
+The coffee did not get so dry.
+(I loved the smell of my flat after using the oven!)

 ![](../images/emergenttech/mandarinacafe.jpg)

+### Material exploration and properties

-In groups we did experimentation of biomaterial recipes:
+In groups (with Aparna and Joaquin) we did experimentation of biomaterial recipes:

 #### Gelatine